-4.12 Building in close proximity to over or near public pipelines
+4.12 Building in close proximity to public pipelines

-The following applies to building in close proximity to works over or near-public pipelines as defined in Section 2.2.2 Definitions, and laying new or upgraded pipelines near existing structures and retaining walls.
-This section should be read in conjunction with Standard Detail DR09 - Building in Close Proximity over and near pipe and the design standards in the Regional Standard for Water Services.
+The following applies to building in close proximity to public pipelines as defined in Section 2.2.2 Definitions.
+This section should be read in conjunction with Standard Detail DR09 - Building in Close Proximity and the design standards in the Regional Standard for Water Services.

-- (a) All load bearing foundations and piles should terminate below the building line restriction (BLR) and not within any prohibited zones for the type of foundations or piles (refer to Standard Detail DR09 Building in Close Proximityover and near pipe). - (b) All new or upgraded pipelines should be laid so that none of the existing foundations terminate above the BLR or within an applicable prohibited zone (refer to Standard Detail DR09 Building in Close Proximityover and near pipe). - (c) Where a pipeline is relocated around building works, a cut-off wall shall be constructed in the old trench to prevent ground water flow through the trench beneath the building works.
-A collection and diversion system may also be required at the discretion of Wellington Water if the ground water flow is significant. - (d) Where building works overin close proximity to an existing public pipeline cannot be avoided, then the existing pipe should be re-laid along the same alignment replaced with a new pipe and "sleeved" at the developer's expense (see Section 4.12.1 Sleeving an existing pipe) - (i) Sleeving is required primarily to preserve access for maintenance and protection future renewal of the sleeved pipe., including allowing for potential increased load bearing capacity. - (ii) The sleeve should be sized considering the maximum possible required future capacity but is not intended to function as a future standalone pipe. - (iii) The sleeve or "host pipe" must comply with Section 4.12.1 Sleeving an existing pipe. - (e) As sleeving is not always practicable for large pipes, building directly over a larger pipe (≥600 mm) without sleeving may be considered if: - (i) The BLR requirements are still met (i.e., piles and building inner-edge points are below the BLR). - (ii) It is demonstrated that there are no increased loads on the existing pipeline from the proposed building works, including no disturbance to the pipeline from piling or other construction activities. - (iii) The building works are fully self-supporting and an excavation could be made to maintain or replace the pipe without undermining the foundations of any building works. - (i)(iv) The applicant provides Wellington Water with a PS2 producer statement from a Chartered (Structural) Engineer stating that the structure has been designed to meet the above conditions.
+(a) All load bearing foundations and piles should terminate below the building line restriction (BLR) and not within any prohibited zones for the type of foundations or piles (refer to Standard Detail DR09 - Building in Close Proximity).

+- (b) All new or upgraded pipelines should be laid so that none of the existing foundations terminate above the BLR or within an applicable prohibited zone (refer to Standard Detail DR09 - Building in Close Proximity). - (c) Where a pipeline is relocated around building works, a cut-off wall shall be constructed in the old trench to prevent ground water flow through the trench beneath the building works.
+A collection and diversion system may also be required at the discretion of Wellington Water if the ground water flow is significant. - (d) Where building in close proximity to an existing public pipeline cannot be avoided, then the existing pipe should be replaced with a new pipe and "sleeved" at the developer's expense (see Section 4.12.1 Sleeving an existing pipe) - (i) Sleeving is required primarily to preserve access for maintenance and future renewal of the pipe. - (ii) The sleeve is not intended to function as a future standalone pipe. - (iii) The sleeve or "host pipe" must comply with Section 4.12.1 Sleeving an existing pipe. - (e) As sleeving is not always practicable for large pipes, building directly over a larger pipe (≥600 mm) without sleeving may be considered if: - (i) The BLR requirements are still met (i.e., piles and building inner-edge points are below the BLR). - (ii) It is demonstrated that there are no increased loads on the existing pipeline from the proposed building works, including no disturbance to the pipeline from piling or other construction activities. - (iii) The building works are fully self-supporting and an excavation could be made to maintain or replace the pipe without undermining the foundations of any building works. - (iv) The applicant provides Wellington Water with a PS2 producer statement from a Chartered (Structural) Engineer stating that the structure has been designed to meet the above conditions.